Lex Luthor: Post-Crisis

 Luthor's clone body eventually begins to deteriorate, causing him to lose his hair and age at an accelerated rate, a side-effect of a disease affecting all clones.
 Lois Lane discovers proof of Luthor's clone harvesting and false identity and exposes him with help from Superman.
 Desperate to evade arrest, Luthor activates technology left on Earth by Brainiac, destroying large sections of Metropolis in the process.
 In the end, Luthor becomes a prisoner in his own body, unable to move or even blink, internally swearing vengeance on Superman.
-During the crossover Underworld Unleashed, the demon lord Neron offers Luthor full health and vitality in exchange for services and his soul.
+During the crossover Underworld Unleashed, the demon-lord Neron offers Luthor full health and vitality in exchange for services and his soul.
 Not believing in the existence of souls, Lex agrees and is restored, regaining the physical fitness of his Lex II body but again lacking head and facial hair, and is physically approximately in his true age.
 His soul is later restored after Neron is defeated by Captain Marvel and the Trickster.
 Returning to Metropolis, Luthor submits to a trial.
-He claims all his crimes were committed by a violent clone created by renegade scientists from Cadmus Labs who secretly held the true Luthor hostage.
+He claims all his crimes were committed by a violent clone created by renegade scientists from Project Cadmus who secretly held the true Luthor hostage.
 Luthor is acquitted of all charges.
 He later arranges to reacquire his old kryptonite ring.

 When Superman and others form a new, powerful version of the Justice League of America, Lex decides this is Superman's direct challenge to his own power, so he creates a new Injustice Gang in response.
 Along with his new teammates, Lex acquires a powerful artifact known as the Worlogog, which can warp space and time.
 The Injustice Gang kills several people while attacking the League then lures the heroes into a trap, but then is defeated.
 The Joker gains control of the Worlogog, but is then telepathically attacked, becoming temporarily sane and remorseful.
 Before the killer's mind reverts, Luthor has Joker use the Worlogog to revise history so that those killed no longer died.
 With the deaths removed and little physical evidence linking him to any wrongdoing, Luthor is free to go.
 While Batman concludes Luthor simply used Joker to avoid murder charges, Superman believes it is a sign Luthor does not truly desire the deaths of innocents and still has the potential to be a good man.